Plantdemic Hits Philippines As Demand For Greenery Grows - UrduPoint

 Rangers patrolling the forests of Zamboanga in the country's south for illegal loggers and wildlife poachers were ordered to watch out for plant thieves, after officials noticed some species posted on social media could only be found in the region's protected areas.

-"Prior to the pandemic we hadn't observed many plant poachers," said Maria Christina Rodriguez, Zamboanga regional director for the Department of Energy and Natural Resources.
+"Prior to the pandemic we hadn't observed many plant poachers," said Crisanta Marlene Rodriguez, Zamboanga regional director for the Department of Environment and Natural Resources.

 "This only became popular during lockdown."
 Removing threatened species from forests is illegal under Philippine law and carries hefty penalties.
 Collecting other native plants is allowed but only with a permit.